Matron: Hospital matrons in the media

 Hospital matrons promoted nurses and nursing through the media of radio, newspapers and books e.g. Gwendoline Kirby, matron of Great Ormond Street Hospital, London was a guest on Desert island Discs, Muriel Powell, matron of St George's Hospital London featured in the Star London newspaper in 1958 and spoke regularly on BBC radio and television programmes.

 The hospital matron was caricatured in the Ealing Comedy Carry on series in Carry On Nurse in 1959 and Carry On Doctor in 1963 (and gentler portrayals in Carry On Again Doctor and Carry On Matron) and played by Hattie Jacques.
 The matron usually had a very distinctive uniform, with a dark blue dress (although often of a slightly different colour from those worn by her direct subordinates, the sisters) and an elaborate headdress.

-Matrons in schools late-nineteenth century until 1990s
+Matrons in schools

-Matrons also worked in boarding schools in the UK from the late-nineteenth century until the 1990s.
+Matrons also worked in boarding schools in the UK from the late-19th century until the 1990s.
+The term is still used in some British independent schools for the woman in charge of domestic affairs in a boarding house or the school nurse.
+In the past, the matron was sometimes the wife of the housemaster.